ZoranStojsavljevic/Android_12_BT_SCO_Audio_HAL/README.md

 	2552		config,
 	2553		address.string());

-This is actually a callback from Audio Flinger to the BT SCO Audio HAL.
+This is actually a callback from Audio Flinger to the Bluedroid BT SCO Audio HAL.

 Precisely, to this source code location (we are tracking here):

 	/vendor/nxp-opensource/imx/audio/bt_sco_hal/audio_sco_hw.c

-To this function in BT SCO Audio HAL via the following setup:
+To this function in Bluedroid BT SCO Audio HAL via the following setup:

 	912	adev->device.open_output_stream = adev_open_output_stream;